tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/error-asv.md

 ![](images/otu.png)

 Originally, OTUs were used to mitigate possible sequence errors by clustering similar sequences and getting a consensus sequence.
-However, this method has been found to inflate the number of unique sequences By contrast, ASV analysis derives an error term to assess the possibility of a sequencing error.
+However, this method has been found to inflate the number of unique sequences.
+By contrast, ASV analysis derives an error term to assess the possibility of a sequencing error.
 These sequences are then mapped directly to the organism of interest - giving nucleotide resolution.